erenkulaksiz/Notal/README.md

 Run `npm run analyze` to view bundle sizes for client and server

+## Storybook

+Notal introduces Storybook to view each component individually without running the project.

+If you installed all dependencies, you can run `npm run sb` in notal-ts folder.

 ## Mobile Application

 Mobile App of Notal is being built under notal/app folder, with React Native (WIP)